Who Am I

 ChihSang is my given name.

-For years, I hid it, softened it, or explained it away.
+For years, I hide t, softened it, or explained it away.

 Claiming it now is part of the work.